tromp/cuckoo/GPU.md

 4. Makes no use of PTX assembly
 5. Written by a GPU coding amateur

-So I suspect there's room for at least a doubling of performance.
+So I suspect there's room for at least a doubling of performance, and perhaps even a quadrupling (I don't expect to see more than single digit performances though).
-To that end I offer the GPU bounty on the [Cuckoo Cycle homepage](https://github.com/tromp/cuckoo)
+To that end I offer the GPU speedup bounty on the [Cuckoo Cycle homepage](https://github.com/tromp/cuckoo)

-Please help me find the remaning possible optimizations and perhaps help yourself to some Bitcoin Cash in the proces!
+Please help me find the remaning possible optimizations and perhaps help yourself to some Bitcoin Cash in the process!